pH-T/PIDZ/README.md

 - Sniffer.py should be able to sniff continuously on multiple channels
 - Multiple Sniffer-Threads with different devices
 - Add a configuration page to the UI
-- Add alert mechanisms, like: email, LED, ...
+- Add alert mechanisms, like: email, LED, sounds, ...
 - Add authentication to the UI
+- Add a possibility to dump all packets via GET (...:8080/dump -> returns all packets)